Solar Panel Installation

 Government Backed Scheme

-To qualify for free solar panel installation in the UK, the eligibility criteria include having a household income of less than £31,000 per year, being a homeowner or private tenant, and receiving income-related benefits.
+Previously, to qualify for free solar panel installation in the UK, the eligibility criteria included having a household income of less than £31,000 per year, being a homeowner or private tenant, and receiving income-related benefits.

-Your property also must have an Energy Performance Certificate (EPC) grade of E, F, or G.
+Your property also must have had an Energy Performance Certificate (EPC) grade of E, F, or G. If you received any of the following benefits, you could have been eligible for solar panel installation funding via ECO4:

 • Income-based Jobseekers Allowance (JSA)